hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Pros: Reduces the number of accepted connections.

 Cons: As above.
+Also, this is not a recommended use of SNI.
 For SNIs sent in the clear, this would still allow attackers passively observing traffic to potentially abuse this mechanism.
 The use of Encrypted Client Hello [@I-D.ietf-tls-esni] may be of use here.

-##  TLS specific response policies
+##  Transport specific response policies

 Some primaries might rely on TSIG/SIG(0) combined with per-query IP based ACLs to authenticate secondaries.
-In this case the primary must accept all incoming TLS connections and then apply a TLS-specific response policy on a per query basis.
+In this case the primary must accept all incoming TLS/TCP connections and then apply a transport-specific response policy on a per query basis.

-As an aside, whilst [@RFC7766] makes a general purpose distinction in the advice to clients about their usage of connections (between regular queries and zone transfers) this is not strict and nothing in the DNS protocol prevents using the same connection for both types of traffic.
+As an aside, whilst [@!RFC7766] makes a general purpose distinction in the advice to clients about their usage of connections (between regular queries and zone transfers) this is not strict and nothing in the DNS protocol prevents using the same connection for both types of traffic.
 Hence a server cannot know the intention of any